webarion/_GUIRegisterMsg/README.md

 Note: English translation by Google Translate

 ## ABOUT THE LIBRARY ##
-- **Description:** Library to help perform several registered functions for known Windows messages
+- **Description:** The library extends GUIRegisterMsg.
+Provides the ability to execute, in the required order, more than one function for known Windows messages
 - **Current version:** 1.0.0
 - **AutoIt Version:** 3.3.14.5
 - **Author:** Webarion